ModularThink/modular-demo/README.md

 ## Installation

-If you want to use Docker/Sail, please follow the [installation instructions](/DOCKER-SAIL.md) first.
-Otherwise, follow the instructions below.
+If you want to use Docker/Sail, please follow the [Laravel Sail instructions](/DOCKER-SAIL.md) before following the instructions below.

 Clone the repo locally: